Skip to content

-Managing wireless networks in an enterprise is not always easy.
-But those who rely on Sophos access points know that they can benefit from a central management console.
-However, as is often the case with Sophos, there is not just one solution available to meet a need.
-And when it comes to wireless, there are three ways to get your wireless networks under control.
+Managing wireless networks in an enterprise is not always straightforward.
+Anyone using Sophos access points, however, knows they can benefit from a central management console.
+As is often the case with Sophos, there is rarely a single way to meet a requirement.
+The same applies to wireless: there are three different ways to bring your wireless networks under control.

-In this blogpost I present the current three solutions and hope to make your decision a little easier.
+In this blog post I briefly introduce the three most up-to-date solutions and aim to make your decision a little easier.

 1. Sophos UTM + Wireless

-The first option requires the Sophos UTM operating system as a basis.
-If you like it simple, buy a suitable Sophos SG Appliance with a Sophos Wireless Protection licence.
-However, if you prefer to use your own hardware or a virtualized version of UTM, you will need UTM Software with a wireless protection licence.
+The first option is based on the Sophos UTM operating system.
+If you prefer a straightforward approach, the easiest method is to buy a suitable Sophos SG appliance with a Sophos Wireless Protection licence.
+If you would rather run UTM on your own hardware or as a virtual appliance, you will need the UTM software with a Wireless Protection licence.

-Once you have installed the Wireless Protection licence, you can start using the Sophos access points right away.
+Once the Wireless Protection licence has been applied, you can immediately start bringing your Sophos Access Points online.
 The following models are supported:

 2. Sophos XG + Wireless

-In November 2015, when Sophos launched the XG series with the new Sophos Firewall OS, it automatically added another way to manage wireless networks.
-This is based on the Sophos Firewall OS.
-Again, you can either buy a suitable XG Appliance from Sophos or use your own hardware.
-However, this will require the XG Software.
+When Sophos introduced the XG series with the new in November 2015, this automatically created another option for managing wireless networks.
+Here, the foundation is the Sophos Firewall OS.
+Again, you can either buy a suitable XG appliance from Sophos or use your own hardware, in which case you will need the XG software.

-The advantage of the XG series is that, unlike the UTM series, the wireless license is included free of charge.
+The advantage of the XG series is that, unlike the UTM series, the wireless licence is included at no additional cost.

 The following access points are supported: